Chapter 9

 My smile fades quickly.
 "I hope Willow is okay."

 I didn't see her on the stairs when we made a break for it.
-She's housed on the bottom floor, which should have made it easier for her to get to her block in time.
+She's housed on the lower floor, which should have made it easier for her to get to her block in time.

 "Why is that?"

-"Because of my ma.
-I'm the youngest of four boys.
-She treats me like the baby of the family.
+"I'm the youngest of four boys.
+My ma treats me like the baby of the family.
 She always wants to know what I'm doing and who I'm doing it with."
 The corners of his mouth lift.
 "Crazy thing is, I don't mind.
 We're real close.
-My dad's an outdoorsy guy—you know, he loves building things with his bare hands and wrestling bears, but she lets me be whatever I want.
+Pops is outdoorsy—you know, he loves hunting and being a man's man, but she lets me be whatever I want.
 'You're my son first and foremost and that's all that matters,' she always says."

 Within These WallsWhere stories live.
 Discover now